Excel SUMPRODUCT Formula (Table of Contents)

 Excel SUMPRODUCT Formula – Example #1

-In our first example, we will first calculate the SUMPRODUCT of two cell ranges.
+In our first example, we will calculate the SUMPRODUCT of two cell ranges.
 Below is the sample data.

 Press Enter to see the result.